IMMANUEL5015/movieSearchApp/README.md

 Thereafter, they will be redirected to a new page that will display detailed information about the movie they searched for.

 ## Notice
-All the application dependenciess will be specified in the package.json file.
+All the application dependencies will be specified in the package.json file.

 Please ensure to install all the required packages, as I did not upload the modules themselves.